 Caution

-Please note that removing the multi-factor authentication requirement for individual users may pose a risk to data protection and privacy.
-We recommend limiting the scope of authorization for these excluded users by restricting their user rights.
+Please note that setting exceptions for individual users can pose a potential risk to data protection and privacy.
+We therefore recommend restricting the scope of permissions for these exempted users via user rights.

 -

-Admins also have the option of resetting the multi-factor authentication settings for individual users.
-This is necessary, for example, if the user has lost the device with which they performed multi-factor authentication or if a new device has been purchased.
+Administrators can also reset the multi-factor authentication settings for individual users.
+This is necessary, for example, if the user has lost the device used for multi-factor authentication or if a new device was purchased.
+You can find detailed instructions in the chapter Unlock multi-factor authentication (lost device).